acend/terraform-training/content/en/docs/03/3-outputs.md

 terraform output -raw number
 ```

-Can you spot the difference between the ouputs?
+Can you spot the difference between the outputs?

 ## Step 4: Handling sensitive output